Optimize discrete loss with finite-difference physics constraint and time-stepping for PDE solving: Results and Discussions

-To further assess the proposed solver, a more challenging $(2+1)$-dimensional mixing-flow case is considered, representing the mixing of two fluids.
-Following the setup in SPINNs~\citep{cho2023separable}\citep{chiu2022can}, the governing equation is given by
+To further assess the proposed solver, a more challenging $(2+1)$-dimensional flow-mixing case is considered, representing the mixing of two fluids.
+Following the setup in SPINN~\citep{cho2023separable,chiu2022can}, the governing equation is given by

 where

 with $v_{t,\max} = 0.385$.
 The spatial domain is $\Omega = [-4,4]\times[-4,4]$, and the temporal domain is $t \in [0,4]$.
 This problem has an analytical solution:

 where $\omega = v_t/({r\,v_{t,\max}})$.
 The initial and boundary conditions are extracted directly from the analytical solution.